juampe/cardano-docker/README.md

 # cardano-docker
-A cardano docker multiarch based in nix build
+A cardano docker multiarch based in debian:bullseye

 This is an experiment to build cardano-node for arm architecture.
-Is a very demanding docker build process based on debian/nix and it will try to use github cloud build services to make the job.
+Is a very demanding docker build process based on cabal and it will try to use github cloud build services to make the job.

 Good luck.